ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules-building/index.md

 ---
-title: "AG Grid Building Applications With AG Grid Modules"
+title: "Building Applications With AG Grid Modules"
 ---

 In this section we describe how you can cherry pick modules to provide the features you need with a reduced application bundle size.